Japan’s ‘Seven Stars In Kyushu’ Named A World’s Top 25 Train®

-Tokyo, Kyoto, Hiroshima and Miyajima.
+Tokyo, Kyoto, Hiroshima and Hakone.
 They’ll ride several of Japan’s famed bullet trains.
-And they’ll ride special trains such as the Odakyu Romance Car and the Yurikamome Train.
-They will also enjoy the fabulous Sweet Train.
+And they’ll ride special trains such as the Odakyu Romance Car, the Yurikamome Train and the Hitoyoshi steam train in Kyushu.
+They can also enjoy the fabulous Sweet Train.

 The tour’s “grand finale” will be the four-day trip on the Seven Stars, which is the pride of Kyushu, Japan’s southernmost island.

-“During my two-day trip last year, we were greeted at every station by throngs of smiling locals, waving flags and greeting us like royalty,” Hardy said.
+“During my two-day trip in 2015, we were greeted at every station by throngs of smiling locals, waving flags and greeting us like royalty,” Hardy said.
 “They ranged in age from young children to aged grandparents.
 Unbelievable!”

 Why the hysteria over a train — even a luxury train?

-“The Seven Stars is truly a work of art on wheels,“ said Hardy, who had a test ride last November.
+“The Seven Stars is truly a work of art on wheels,“ said Hardy, who test-rode the train in November, 2015.